chasemir/Experiment-4/README.md

   	•	Students in the Instrumentation track from Luzon with Electronics scores over 70.
   	•	Female students from Mindanao who had an overall average score above 55.

    	I. Discussion
-        Using Pandas made it easy to zoom in on specific groups in the dataset and answer detailed questions like which students were excelling in certain subjects or how well specific groups were doing overall.
+       	 Pandas made it easy to zoom in on specific groups in the dataset and answer detailed questions like which students excelled in certain subjects or how well specific groups were doing overall.

   ### V. Does Track, Gender, or Hometown Make a Difference in Average Scores?

-  Here’s what I found based on the visualizations:
+   	I. Discussion
   	•	Track:
    		From the violin plot, the average scores across the three tracks (Instrumentation, Communication, and Microelectronics) were pretty similar.
 This tells us that the chosen track in college doesn’t really impact the average score much.